 Ah, Ham Radio – a hobby enjoyed by many and endured by most of their neighbours… If you’ve landed here then it’s probably because we’ve just had a QSO or perhaps you’ve typed some words into your favourite search engine and found this site.

-The Shack radio is a Kenwood TS-590SG with an 80m Doublet – Sometimes I use a 40m/30m 1/4-wave vertical which is home-brew from telescoping sections of ali tube.
-On 6m, there’s a 3ele LFA yagi for seasonal Sporadic’E. For QSOs with the local riff-raff on 2m/70cm, there’s a V-2000 colinear on the roof.
+The main radio is a Kenwood TS-590SG with an 80m Doublet.
+On 6m, there’s a 3ele LFA yagi for seasonal Sporadic’E and for QSOs with the local riff-raff on 2m/70cm, I have a V-2000 colinear on the roof.
 In the car is an Icom IC-2730 50w dual-bander.

 On HF, I tend to use CW and datamodes such as JT/PSK/RTTY.
-When operating CW, I’ll usually call at 16-18wpm, which is my comfort-zone for a QSO but am happy to QRS when asked, so don’t be shy.
+When operating CW, I’ll usually call at 16-18wpm, which is my comfort-zone for a “proper” QSO.

 When the weather is good, the safe confines of the Shack are left as I venture outdoors to operate portable with either an Elecraft KX3 or an FT-857D.
 I typically use a 10m fishing-pole to support a Linked Dipole in an Inverted-V configuration.
 When /P, it’s a mixture of CW+SSB – either QRP CW with the KX3 or the full 100w with the FT-857D.

-These days, logging is not a requirement of the licence, but us Hams like to keep lists, make pretty charts and tick things off and that include me: Logging solutions are home-brew: PZTLog for desktop logging and tabLog for /P. PZTLog gives me logging, DXCC stats, DX Cluster, PSK/RTTY datamodes plus a contesting interface that handles exchanges/macros.
+These days, logging is not a requirement of the licence, but us Hams like to keep lists, make pretty charts and tick things off and that include me: Logging solutions are home-brew: PZTLog for desktop logging and tabLog for /P. PZTLog gives me a QSO logger, DXCC stats, DX Cluster, PSK/RTTY datamodes plus a contesting interface that handles exchanges/macros.
 Both are FREE and available for you to download and use.